 The United Nations has set a target to restore 15 per cent of the world's damaged ecosystems by 2020.
-Botanic gardens around the world have responded to the UN’s challenge by joining together to form the Ecological Restoration Alliance, with the objective of sharing their skills, resources and plant materials to scale up restoration activities around the world.
+Botanic gardens around the world have responded to the UN’s challenge by joining together to form the Ecological Restoration Alliance of Botanic Gardens (ERA), with the objective of sharing their skills, resources and plant materials to scale up restoration activities around the world.

 Locations of ERA restoration partners and sites.

-The Alliance is coordinated by Botanic Gardens Conservation International (BGCI).
+The ERA is coordinated by Botanic Gardens Conservation International (BGCI).